 - P: You could tell they put a lot of work into it to make it fun and entertaining for us.
-They were getting us to join in, which was really good, cos then you're paying attention during the lesson, you're not half asleep. - P: They contained the right amount of facts and both had practical...
-The way they worked around and worked with the space was really good.
+They were getting us to join in, which was really good, cos then you're paying attention during the lesson, you're not half asleep. - P: The way they worked around and worked with the space was really good.